NASCAR O'Reilly Auto Parts Series at Pocono Raceway: History

-The inaugural Xfinity Series race at Pocono was held on June 4, 2016 with a scheduled distance of 100 laps/250 miles.
+The inaugural O'Reilly Auto Parts Series race at Pocono was held on June 4, 2016 with a scheduled distance of 100 laps/250 miles.
 However, the race was shortened after only 53 laps/132.5 miles because of persistent rain showers.
-The race marked the first time NASCAR's second-tier series visited and raced in the state of Pennsylvania since the closure of Nazareth Speedway in 2004.
+The race marked the first time NASCAR's second national series visited and raced in the state of Pennsylvania since the closure of Nazareth Speedway in 2004.
 The second running of the event was the first NASCAR-sanctioned event at Pocono to use the stage format, a format that was created prior to the 2017 NASCAR season for all three divisions for all race tracks; the 100 laps were split into three stages, with the first two being 25 laps each and the last consisting of the final 50.

 In 2020, the distance was reduced to 225 miles and 90 laps—with the first two stage lengths being reduced to 20 laps—as the race was held on Sunday in support of the NASCAR Cup Series' second round of a Pocono doubleheader.